 Honey is the best-known and most widely-used of the beehive products, with each variety offering its own appeal in terms of taste and texture.
 Its sweetening effect makes it a popular alternative to refined white sugar.
 Perhaps its most notable advantage, however, is the plethora of health benefits it offers!
 These properties are used in many traditional medicines, particularly in India where it features in the famous Ayurvedic remedy

-Everyone’s familiar with the benefits of honey for a sore throat: indeed it’s recognised as having an anti-bacterial effect.
-It’s also thought to be a source of prebiotics, carbohydrates which improve the gut flora, which is itself beneficial for the body’s defences.
+Everyone’s familiar with the benefits of honey for a sore throat: indeed it’s recognized as having an anti-bacterial effect.
+It’s also thought to be a source of prebiotics, carbohydrates which improve the gut flora, which is itself beneficial for the body’s defenses.
 Honey’s protective effect is also enhanced by its content in antioxidants, compounds that combat free radical attack and prevent significant cellular damage.

 Alongside the benefits of honey, those of royal jelly are equally significant.
 Royal jelly is often credited as being the secret to the longevity of the queen bee.
 Unlike her worker bees which have a lifespan of just a few weeks, the queen bee can live for several years!
 Given that royal jelly is her sole source of nutrition, it could indeed account for this surprising longevity.